 - Planning an inclusive and accessible event

-Engage with policymakers or candidates
+Engage with policymakers

-From starting a conversation with your elected officials to coordinating call-in days to hosting a digital party that generates personal letters or public comments, teaming up with fellow scientist advocates and partners can significantly increase your influence on policymakers—and help to hold them accountable for how they act on science.
+From starting a conversation with your elected officials to coordinating call-in days to hosting a digital party that generates personal letters or public comments, teaming up with fellow science advocates and partners can significantly increase your influence on policymakers—and help to hold them accountable for how they act on science.

 Bring science to the public spotlight through local media